watir/watirbook/elements/link.md

 So, there is a browser, then a div, another div and the link we are looking for.

 The nesting can go as deep as you like.

-## Collections

-You can even do stuff with all elements of a particular kind on a page.
-If you want to display `href` attributes of all links in the page, this will do it:

-    browser.links.each do |link|
-      puts link.href
-    end

 \newpage